-- B-34.
-ASA supports mandatory review before approval of all transgenic biotechnology-enhanced crops by the Environmental Protection Agency (EPA), U.S. Department of Agriculture (USDA) and Food and Drug Administration (FDA).
+B-36.
+ASA supports mandatory review before approval of all transgenic biotechnology-enhanced crops by the Environmental Protection Agency (EPA), U.S. Department (B-36 continues on next page.)

+of Agriculture (USDA) and Food and Drug Administration (FDA).
 ASA supports policy that assures that proper marketing protocols are developed and implemented so that germplasm or varieties approved for specific, nongeneric use do not enter the commodity soybean market.
+(2019)

-(2019) - B-35.
+- B-37.
 ASA believes that plant breeding innovations, which include modification of plants that could be found in nature or obtained through conventional breeding, are valuable tools that are needed to adapt to changing conditions and environmental threats.
-(2019) - B-36.
+(2019) - B-38.
 ASA believes that plant breeding innovations should be regulated the same as similar varieties that are found in nature or developed through conventional breeding that do not require pre-market regulatory approval.
 ASA urges USDA, EPA, and FDA to coordinate closely in changes to the Coordinated Framework to affirm this policy domestically as well as work with export countries to harmonize that approach internationally.
-(2019)
+(2019) - B-39.
+ASA supports moving regulatory oversight for gene editing in livestock from the FDA to the USDA.
+(2020)